 Norton was born in Jersey City in 1875, the eldest daughter of Irish immigrants Thomas Hopkins, a construction worker, and Maria (Shea) Hopkins, a homemaker.
-She attended a local parochial school but she did not complete her elementary education in consideration of her family's financial situation, a fact not revealed during her lifetime.
+She attended a local parochial school, but she did not complete her elementary education in consideration of her family's financial situation, a fact not revealed during her lifetime.
 She pursued an informal education at home with the assistance of her brother James.
 The family resources were reserved for James to be educated for the priesthood--not an uncommon sacrifice for daughters in Roman Catholic families of the times.
-James Hopkins did not become a priest after all, but he became the principal of Dickinson High School (then the High School of Jersey City) and later Superintendent of Schools in Jersey City.
+James Hopkins did not become a priest but the principal of Dickinson High School (then the High School of Jersey City) and later the Superintendent of Schools in Jersey City.

 Norton's mother died when she was seventeen.
 When her father remarried, Norton and her two sisters, Anne and Loretta, moved to an apartment in New York City, attended Packard Business College for secretarial training, and worked in clerical positions to support themselves.

 In 1909, Norton married Robert Francis Norton, a widower with two children (raised by his mother) who managed a cooperage firm in Jersey City.
 Their only son, Robert, died in infancy the following year.
 To adjust to the fact that she would be childless, she turned to public service and volunteer work.
 In 1912, she helped launch the "Queen's Daughter's Day Nursery," a nonsectarian day-care center at St. Joseph's R.C.
 Church basement.
 From her years in the workforce, she knew the concerns of working women for their children and worked on their behalf at the nursery for fifteen years, three as secretary and twelve as president.
 During World War I years, she also organized a Red Cross workroom for women in the parish hall basement.